TZstatsADS/Spring2019-Proj5-grp2/README.md

 	+ made a lot of word-level correction

+**Contribution statement**:
-**Contribution statement**: Fei Zheng adjusted the loss function and train the model with wighted examples.
++ Fei Zheng adjusted the loss function and train the model with wighted examples.
++ Xiaoxi Zhao performed the word correction and reverted the contraction, then prepared the presentation slides.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.